copilot-code-optimizations/.github/profile/README.md

 # Hi there 👋

-## Welcome to Azure Application Insights Code Optimizations Extensions (preview) for Visual Studio and Visual Studio Code.
+## Welcome to Azure Application Insights Code Optimizations extensions (preview) for Visual Studio and Visual Studio Code.

 If you are using App Insights Code Optimizations https://aka.ms/CodeOptimizations/Docs, these extensions can help you generate a code fix proposal for performance issues identified by App Insights Code Optimizations for your running.
 NET apps.
 Please note that bringing your own GitHub Copilot subscription is required.